abhijitmishra/academic-kickstart/content/home/resources.md

 ***2. Natural Language Generation:***

+Code and dataset for "Sarcasm Generation" [here](https://github.com/TarunTater/sarcasm_generation)

-Code, dataset and resources for Unsupervised Neural Text Simplification can be found [here](https://github.com/subramanyamdvss/UnsupNTS) .
+Code, dataset and resources for "Unsupervised Neural Text Simplification" can be found [here](https://github.com/subramanyamdvss/UnsupNTS) .

-Code, dataset and resources for Natural Language Description Generation from Tables and Graphs can be found [here](https://github.com/parajain/structscribe) .
+Code, dataset and resources for "Natural Language Description Generation from Tables and Graphs" can be found [here](https://github.com/parajain/structscribe) .

-Code, dataset and resources Unsuperviser Controllable Text Formalization can be found [here](https://github.com/parajain/uctf) .
+Code, dataset and resources for "Unsuperviser Controllable Text Formalization" can be found [here](https://github.com/parajain/uctf) .